 The depth of the opening would be larger if with mechanical circular saws may be used abrasive.

-With hydro-mechanical slotting perforation technology can simultaneously cut two opposing slots.
+With hydro-mechanical slot perforation technology can simultaneously cut two opposing slots.
 More number of simultaneously slots is not possible due to the complexity of the design combined jet-nozzles and disc cutting saws.

-Hydro-slotting (abrasive) perforation (HSP) does not deforms the casing, does not destroys the cement (keeps the integrity of the cement sheath), and does not forms the borders in the opening productive formation zone.
+Slot perforation technology (SPT) with abrasive component does not deforms the casing, does not destroys the cement (keeps the integrity of the cement sheath), and does not forms the borders in the opening productive formation zone.

 Depth of penetration up to 5 ft.
 (1.5 m) maximum and drainage opening area up to 40 ft.² per linear foot, or 12 м² per one linear meter (with simultaneous formation of four slots).

-HMSP and HSP are environmentally friendly and only the methods of the initial opening the casing, cement and productive formations with unloading stress conditions in the near well-bore zone.
+HMSP and SPT are environmentally friendly and only the methods of the initial opening the casing, cement and productive formations with unloading stress conditions in the near wellbore zone.

 Hydraulic fracturing is the most powerful method of opening a productive formation.